Old Ordnance Survey Maps of Essex

 pubs, factories and even minutiae such as fountains and signal posts.
 Each covers an area of a mile

 by a mile and a half.
 Each map includes an introduction.
-For further details click on the links below.

 There is a separate page for the towns in the old GLC area, including Barking & Dagenham, Havering, Newham, Redbridge and Waltham Forest,